Drop-it-Like-its-HotSpot/WebServer_REST_API/README.md

 Add '/:session_id' to url

 ####PUT
-A Put request with a JSON Object of all the details to update a specific user in the DB.
+A Put request with form urlencoded data for all the details to update a specific user in the DB.
 ```javascript
 {
 		"email_id":string,